Utility Avoidance

 Experienced Operatives in the Scottish Water Supply Chain

-Operatives who hold EUS CAT1 and EUS Safe Dig CAT2 and are ready to step up to a superuser role.
-Suitable for those who will be coaching, supporting, and assessing their teams on ZSI-compliant utility location surveys.
+Operatives who hold EUS CAT1 and EUS Safe Dig CAT2 certification and are ready to step up to a superuser role.
+This cat and genny training course is suitable for those who will be coaching, supporting, and assessing their teams on ZSI-compliant surveys to locate utility services and underground utilities.

 Supervisors and Team Leaders

-Supervisors who need to coach their teams in ZSI methodology, conduct documented assessments, investigate strikes, and lead by example in the field.
-The ZS Superuser gives them the advanced knowledge and assessed competency to do that effectively.
+Supervisors and team leaders responsible for coaching their teams in ZSI methodology, conducting documented assessments, investigating utility strikes, and leading by example in the field.
+The ZS Superuser genny training gives them the advanced knowledge and assessed competency to operate cat and genny equipment and conduct safe excavation guidance effectively.

 Companies with Scottish Water Contracts

 Any company in the Scottish Water supply chain that needs to develop internal superuser capability in line with ZSI requirements.
-This course ensures your superusers are trained, assessed, and documented to the standard Scottish Water expects.
+This cat and genny training course ensures your superusers are trained, assessed, and documented to the standard Scottish Water expects for locating buried services and underground utilities during construction and excavation work.

 Common Questions